 If you use AWS Organizations to manage multiple AWS accounts, you can use AWS Firewall Manager to deploy Route 53 Resolver DNS Firewall rules across multiple accounts and VPCs from a single administrator account.
 Firewall Manager provides security administrators a single place to centrally configure and manage different sets of firewall rules for their organizations, and automatically detects any new accounts and resources to bring them into compliance with the organization’s set of security rules.
 With Route 53 Resolver DNS Firewall, customers can centrally deploy DNS firewall rules across accounts, organizational units (OUs), and VPCs in their organization.
 Alternately, customers can also choose to directly share their firewall rules across their accounts by using AWS Resource Access Manager (RAM).
 AWS Resource Access Manager enables customers to centrally share AWS resources from various AWS services with other AWS accounts.
 They can utilize Amazon CloudWatch Metrics to understand the number of DNS queries being blocked or allowed by their firewall, down to the rule level.
 They can also enable logging by using Route 53 Resolver Query Logs to get instance-level information on blocked and allowed queries for each VPC resource.
 If you choose to store your logs in CloudWatch log groups, you can use CloudWatch Contributor Insights to create rules to generate high cardinality data, such as the top resources making the most queries which are getting blocked by the firewall.

 Amazon Route 53 Resolver DNS Firewall is now available in US East (N. Virginia), EU (Ireland), Asia Pacific (Mumbai) and US West (Oregon) with all other AWS commercial regions and AWS GovCloud (US) Regions rolling out over the next few days.
-To get started with this feature, visit the Route 53 documentation.
+To get started with this feature, visit the Route 53 documentation and Route 53 Resolver DNS Firewall announcement in the AWS News blog.
 To learn more about pricing, you can visit the Route 53 pricing page.